4GeeksAcademy/machine-learning-content/export/time-series.md

 - **q** is the parameter associated with the moving average part of the model.

 One of the most important features of a time series is variation.
 There are 4 variation categories: Seasonal, Cyclic, Trend, and Irregular fluctuations.
 Variations are patterns in the times series data.
-A time series that has patterns that repeat over known and fixed periods of time is said to have seasonality. **Seasonality** is a general term for variations that periodically repeat in data.
+A time series that has patterns that repeat over known and fixed periods of time is said to have **seasonality**.

 If our model has a seasonal component, we use a seasonal ARIMA model (SARIMA).
 In that case we have another set of parameters: P,D, and Q which describe the same associations as p,d, and q, but correspond with the seasonal components of the model.